 So from here on out, I will be featuring some of the things that help me find, create and do the best I can, moment by moment.
+(Some of which contain affiliate links.)
 I continue to rely on shortcuts like Amazon Prime and have designed a system to avoid running errands and cleaning all weekend long.
-Chasing a toddler around the house is strenous enough, thank you!
+Chasing a toddler around the house is strenuous enough, thank you!

 I’ve also been inspired by fellow mamas and parents that are figuring out their own way to carve out quality moments with family.
 So you will hear about some of the brands and “Mama Makers” that I’m featuring on AmericanMadeBabyBrands.com, my other passion project — the result of a desire to take my countless hours of research finding high quality, American Made baby products and share my discoveries with other parents.